Interview With James Dooley

 To be honest we enjoy every day at the races but choosing the best is easy.

-It has to be when Saltonstall won the Colm Quinn Galway Mile at the Galway Festival this year.
-We always really liked the horse but he'd had his problems.
-We'd actually fancied him for every race this season and things just hadn't gone right for him with one thing or another.
+It has to be when Saltonstall won his first Colm Quinn Galway Mile at the Galway Festival We always really liked the horse but he'd had his problems.
+We'd actually fancied him for every race that season and things just hadn't gone right for him with one thing or another.

 Going to Galway we knew he was in good form but when we got a wide draw and it was a big field we thought it would be too big an ask, so we'd just gone for a good day out.